PDC-support/pdc-intro/episodes/job-script.md

 * **Interactive jobs:**
   - the user runs a command that allocates interactive resources on a number of cores
   - this creates an interactive job that awaits in the queue as any other job
-  - when the job reaches the front of the queue, the user gets access to the resources and can run commands there
+  - when the job reaches the front of the queue, the user gets access to the resources

 ---